 Given a number, find the next smallest palindrome larger than the number.
 For example if the number is 125, next smallest palindrome is 131.

 The naive algorithm is to increment the number until we get a palindrome.
 So at every iteration we check whether the new number is palindrome or not.
 This is the most straightforward non-optimal solution.
 The complexity depends on the number of digits in the number.
 If the number has 6 digits, we may have to increment it 999 times to get the smallest palindrome in the worst case (999000 to 999999).
 So the complexity is O(sqrt(N)), which is pretty bad.
-We can do it much better in O(logN) time, which is proportional to the number of digits in the given number.
+We can do it in constant O(1) time by using clever tricks.